Qutb Minar complex: Ala-ud-din Khilji's tomb and madrasa

 At the back of the complex, southwest of the mosque, stands an L-shaped construction, consisting of Alauddin Khilji's tomb dating ca 1316 AD, and a madrasa, an Islamic seminary built by him.
 Khalji was the second Sultan of Delhi from Khalji dynasty, who ruled from 1296 to 1316 AD.

 The central room of the building, which has his tomb, has now lost its dome, though many rooms of the seminary or college are intact, and since been restored.
 There were two small chambers connected to the tomb by passages on either side.
 Fergusson in his book suggested the existence, to the west of the tomb, of seven rooms, two of which had domes and windows.
 The remains of the tomb building suggest that there was an open courtyard on the south and west sides of the tomb building, and that one room in the north served as an entrance.

 It was the first example in India, of a tomb standing alongside a madrasa.
 Nearby stands the Alai Minar, an ambitious tower, he started constructing to rival the Qutb Minar, though he died when only its first storey was built and its construction abandoned thereafter.
 It now stands, north of the mosque.

 The tomb is in a very dilapidated condition.
 It is believed that Ala-ud-din's body was brought to the complex from Siri and buried in front of the mosque, which formed part of the madrasa adjoining the tomb.
 Firoz Shah Tughluq, who undertook repairs of the tomb complex, mentioned a mosque within the madrasa.

-Alai Minar of Khalji
+Alai Minar

 Alauddin Khalji started building the Alai Minar, after he had doubled the size of Quwwat ul-Islam mosque built before 1300AD.
 He conceived this tower to be two times higher than Qutb Minar in proportion with the enlarged mosque.
 The construction was however abandoned, just after the completion of the 25 m first-story core; soon after the death of Alauddin in 1316, and never taken up by his successors of Khalji Dynasty.
 The first storey of the Alai Minar, a giant rubble masonry core, still stands today, which was evidently intended to be covered with dressed stone later on.
 Noted Sufi poet and saint of his times, Amir Khusro in his work, Tarikh-i-Alai, mentions Ala-ud-din's intentions to extend the mosque and also constructing another minar.